Hikayat Abdullah

-Hikayat Abdullah (حكاية عبدالله) is a major literary work by Abdullah bin Abdul Kadir, a Malacca-born Munshi of Singapore.
-It was completed in 1845 and first published in 1849, making it one of the first Malay literary texts to be published commercially.
+Hikayat Abdullah (حکایت عبدالله) is a major literary work by Abdullah bin Abdul Kadir, a Malacca-born Munshi of Singapore, composed in the hikayat genre.
+It was completed in 1843 and first published in 1849, making it one of the first Malay literary texts to be published commercially.
 Abdullah's authorship was prominently displayed in this text and the contents were conveyed in simple, contemporary Malay.
 Unlike typical classical Malay literary works that contain mythical and legendary stories, Abdullah's work dealt with social realism.
+The book was published in Latin script in 1915 by William Shellabear.

 The work has been described as Abdullah's autobiography, and contains his personal but perceptive view of Singapore and Malaccan society at the beginning of the 19th century.

+Events

 It provides a glimpse of his early childhood in Malacca, including an operation performed upon him by an English surgeon, his visit to an encampment of the Tiandihui, a Chinese secret society in the interior of Singapore, and events such as the founding of Singapore Institution, the demolition of the old A Famosa fort in Malacca, and the visit of Lord Minto, a Governor-General of India, to Malacca.
 The work also contains his personal observations of the personalities of his time, the officials of the British East India Company, like Sir Stamford Raffles, Colonel Farquhar and John Crawfurd, Sultan Hussein Shah of Johor Sultanate, European and American missionaries and traders, and the Chinese merchants of the early Singapore.

-The book was published in Latin script in 1915 by William Shellabear.
+It has a notable personal witness account of a contemporary slave trade done in Singapore, particularly the treatment of a boat of enslaved Manggarai family forcibly separated by their Bugis owners, and Balinese and Bugis women sold to Chinese, Indian and Malay buyers.

+Translations

 An early English edition of the work was translated by J.T.
 Thomson (H.S.
 King, London, 1874), though this is considered to be incomplete and inaccurate.

 A more authoritative English edition was translated by A.H.
 Hill and published in the Journal of the Malayan Branch Royal Asiatic Society (Volume XXVIII Part 3, June 1955).
 The society stocks reprints of this translation for sale.